 |Price Balance Mechanism||Funding Rate||Funding Rate|

-(1) Under the Cross Margin Mode, all the available balance in the account can be used as the margin for the current position;
+(1) Cross Margin: All available balance in the Futures account can be used as a shared margin for all current positions.